 I did a quick search on FlexJobs in December 2023 and found over 100 job openings in customer service.
 On Indeed, I found 230 part-time job openings and 112 contract positions for remote customer service jobs.

 Resume writing can also be a fully remote side hustle, and you don’t have to be an expert to get started.
 Udemy offers free resume and CV writing courses and tutorials that can help you learn how to write excellent resumes.
 Then, once you create a few samples, you can start advertising your services!

-I’ve seen a few job postings for resume writers and specialists on FlexJobs and Indeed, but there are far more opportunities in building up your own little business in this field.
-On Fiverr, I found tons of resume writing services offered from $35 to hundreds of dollars!
+I’ve seen a few job postings for resume writers and specialists on FlexJobs and Indeed, but there are far more opportunities for building up your own little business in this field.
+On Fiverr, I found tons of resume writing services offered from $15 to hundreds of dollars!
 This could be a great way to get started with a side hustle in resume writing.